iodigital-com/io-technology/data/blog/how-to-build-accessible-main-navigation.md

 4. Here is the first time JS comes into play: I use it to toggle the right `aria-expanded` value and to move the focus to the first actionable element within the referenced element.
 5. Closing the referenced element must be done via the `ESC` key, which is the industry standard for keyboard accessibility.

+> AT info: The SR will announce _"Products, collapsed, button"_ on focusing the initial state of the button.
+When
+> I click the button, it will announce _"Products, expanded, button"_ and move the focus dynamically to the referenced
+> content.

 ```JavaScript {6-20}
 class ExpandButton {